novuhq/novu/docs/docs/channels/email/mandrill.md

 # Mandrill

-You can use the [Mandrill](https://mandrillapp.com/) provider to send transactional emails to your customers using the Novu Platform with a single API.
+You can use the [Mandrill by Mailchimp](https://mandrillapp.com/) provider to send transactional emails to your customers using the Novu Platform with a single API.

 ## Getting Started